yaikobzeray/dev-journal/activity_log.md

 Planned the next sprint: breaking down user stories into tasks.
 Good estimation practice.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 03 April 2024 — Entry 3

+Explored gRPC-web for the Flutter web client.
+Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*